NCI-sponsored trials in precision medicine

 - Trametinib DMSO (MEK inhibitor): Targets mutations in the RAS/RAF/MEK pathway

-The NCI-Pediatric MATCH (Molecular Analysis for Therapy Choice) trial will enroll children and adolescents with advanced cancers that have not responded to treatment or have progressed on standard therapy.
+The NCI-COG Pediatric MATCH (Molecular Analysis for Therapy Choice) trial will enroll children and adolescents with advanced cancers that have not responded to treatment or have progressed on standard therapy.

 As in the adult NCI-MATCH trial, DNA sequencing will be used to identify children and adolescents whose tumors have a genetic abnormality for which either an approved or investigational targeted therapy exists.
-NCI-Pediatric MATCH provides a tremendous opportunity to test molecularly targeted therapies in children and adolescents with advanced cancers who have few other treatment options.
+Pediatric MATCH provides a tremendous opportunity to test molecularly targeted therapies in children and adolescents with advanced cancers who have few other treatment options.
 With the genomic data captured in the trial, it will also produce an invaluable resource for studying the genetic basis of pediatric cancers.

-NCI-Pediatric MATCH, which will be led by the NCI-funded Children's Oncology Group, a member of the NCTN, is still under development and aims to start by mid-2017.
+Pediatric MATCH, which will be led by the NCI-funded Children's Oncology Group, a member of the NCTN, is still under development and aims to start in 2017.